fourMs/MGT/README.md

 # Musical Gestures Toolbox for Matlab

+MGT is a Matlab toolbox for analysing music-related body motion, using sets of audio, video and motion capture data as source material.

+The current version requires Matlab 2015, and builds on some other Matlab toolboxes: [matlabPyrTools](http://se.mathworks.com/matlabcentral/fileexchange/52571-matlabpyrtools), [MoCap Toolbox](https://www.jyu.fi/hum/laitokset/musiikki/en/research/coe/materials/mocaptoolbox) and [MIRtoolbox](https://www.jyu.fi/hum/laitokset/musiikki/en/research/coe/materials/mirtoolbox).

-## History
+## Installation

-The first version of the port was done by @benlyyan as part of his M.Sc. at the University of Oslo ([Video analysis of music-related body motion in Matlab](https://www.duo.uio.no/handle/10852/51118))

-Important:Since many problems in Matlab2016,I suggest if anybody is still using Matlab2015a, please test it in Matlab2015a.
-Then I will make a new version for Matlab2016a.
+*Important:Since many problems in Matlab2016,I suggest if anybody is still using Matlab2015a, please test it in Matlab2015a.
+Then I will make a new version for Matlab2016a.*

-MGT is a music gestures toolbox which is useful to analyze video based music-related body motion.
-It has been developed in Matlab.
-Current version requires Matlab 2015, and helpful toolboxes like matlabPyrtools, mocaptoolbox, mirtoolbox.
-This  repository includes data-set, example, source-code, MGT.zip, mirtoolbox.zip, mocaptoolbox.zip.
-User can choose to download .zip.

-1. In the data-set folder, the pianist data set contains the pianist.tsv, pianist.wav, pianist.mp4, which are related to mocap data, audio, video, respectively.
-This data set is used for illustration of how to use the MGT to analyze music-related motion.
-The corresponing demo can be found in the example folder.

-2. In the source-code, the functionalities of the MGT are listed, which are the same as the MGT.zip.

-3. Mirtoolbox, Mocaptoolbox, matlabPyrtools are the helpful toolboxes.
-In order to use MGT, they need to be installed as well.

-To install the MGT:

-1. at first, download the MGT.zip and helpful toolboxes, put them in a directory and unzip them.
+1. Install the dependencies: [matlabPyrTools](http://se.mathworks.com/matlabcentral/fileexchange/52571-matlabpyrtools), [MoCap Toolbox](https://www.jyu.fi/hum/laitokset/musiikki/en/research/coe/materials/mocaptoolbox) and [MIRtoolbox](https://www.jyu.fi/hum/laitokset/musiikki/en/research/coe/materials/mirtoolbox)

-2. Launch your Matlab, enter the directory which contains the previous unzipped files.
-Run install.m in matlab command console.
-Note that if the helpful toolboxes have been installed in the matlab, you can simply install MGT like this: addpath('./MGT'), or you can by set path in the matlab "Home" section, find "set path" and click it.
+2. Add the files in "source-code" to your Matlab path.
+In the matlab "Home" section, find "set path" and click it.
 Then it opens a file selection dialog.
 Next, click the "Add Folder" and choose the unzipped folder and finally click "save".

+## Usage

+There are some test files (audio, video, mocap) in the "data" folder.
+Try out the m-files in the examples folder.

+## History

+The [Musical Gestures Toolbox for Max](http://www.uio.no/english/research/groups/fourms/downloads/software/musicalgesturestoolbox/) has been developed by @alexarje since 2004, and parts of it is currently embedded in the Jamoma project.

+The first version of the Musical Gestures Toolbox for Matlab was made by @benlyyan as part of his M.Sc. at the University of Oslo ([Video analysis of music-related body motion in Matlab](https://www.duo.uio.no/handle/10852/51118)), and is currently maintained by the @fourMs group.